MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-and-configure-on-macos.md

 <a name="EnableSyncAdminReports"> </a>

 This setting lets the OneDrive sync app report device and health data that's to be included in sync admin reports.
 You must enable this setting on the devices you want to get reports from.
+For more information about these reports, see [OneDrive sync reports in the Apps Admin Center](/sharepoint/sync-health?tabs=macos)

 If you disable or don't configure this setting, OneDrive sync app device and health data won't appear in the sync admin reports.